strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Membership Levels > Edit).

 == Changelog ==
+= 1.6 =
+* BUG FIX: Fixed bug when deselecting the autocomplete option on a membership product.
+* BUG FIX: Now checking if a user has a different subscription linked to their membership level before removing a user's membership level.
+Users switching between subscriptions for the same level would have their level removed.
+(Thanks, Ted Barnett)
+* BUG FIX: Fixed issues when a product with a sale price also has membership pricing.
+* BUG FIX/ENHANCEMENT: Updated to work with the latest versions of WooCommerce (3.4.2) and WooCommerce Subscriptions (2.2.22).
+* ENHANCEMENT: Added a filter pmprowoo_get_membership_price, which can be used to support variable products via custom code (like this https://gist.github.com/ideadude/5c7ed35a50087178a47d92b192933614)
+* ENHANCEMENT: Added support for PMPro Multiple Memberships per User.

 = 1.5 =
 * BUG/FIX: Various PHP Warning messages (Deprecated functionality)
 * ENHANCEMENT: Prevents a user from adding more than a single membership product to the shopping cart